Gulf Cooperation Council

-The Cooperation Council for the Arab States of the Gulf (مجلس التعاون لدول الخليج العربيّة), also known as the Gulf Cooperation Council (GCC; مجلس التعاون الخليجي), is a regional, intergovernmental, political, and economic union and military alliance comprising Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates.
+The Cooperation Council for the Arab States of the Gulf (مَجلِس التَّعَاوُن لِدُوَلِ الْخَلِيْجِ الْعَرَبِيَّة), also known as the Gulf Cooperation Council (GCC; مجلس التعاون الخليجي), is a regional, intergovernmental, political, economic union, and military alliance comprising Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates.
 The council's main headquarters is located in Riyadh, the capital of Saudi Arabia.
 The Charter of the GCC was signed on 25 May 1981, formally establishing the institution.

 All current member states are monarchies, including three constitutional monarchies (Qatar, Kuwait, and Bahrain), two absolute monarchies (Saudi Arabia and Oman), and one federal monarchy (the United Arab Emirates, which is composed of seven member states, each of which is an absolute monarchy with its own emir).
 There have been discussions regarding the future membership of Jordan, Morocco, and Yemen.
 Iraq is the only Gulf Arab state that is not a GCC member.

-During the Arab Spring in 2012, Saudi Arabia proposed to transform the GCC into a "Gulf Union" with tighter economic, political and military coordination, a move considered to be intended to counterbalance Iranian influence in the region; however, objections were raised by other countries.
+During the Arab Spring in 2012, Saudi Arabia proposed transforming the Gulf Cooperation Council (GCC) into a 'Gulf Union.'
+The plan aimed to introduce tighter economic, political, and military coordination, a move considered to be intended to counterbalance Iranian influence in the region.
+The proposal received support from Bahrain, Kuwait, and Qatar.
+However, Oman raised objections to the plan.
 In 2014, Bahraini prime minister Khalifa bin Salman Al Khalifa said that current events in the region highlighted the importance of the proposal.
-The Peninsula Shield Force is the military arm of the GCC, formed in 1984.
+As of the 46th GCC session in late 2025, consultations and efforts on the proposed transition from cooperation to union remained ongoing, with the Council directing that implementation efforts continue.
+The Unified Military Command (previously known as the Peninsula Shield Force) is the military arm of the GCC, with the aim of coordinating joint defense and security between the six GCC member states, formed in 1984.

 History and founding

 Sheikh Jaber Al-Ahmad Al-Sabah of Kuwait, alongside the support of Sheikh Zayed bin Sultan Al Nahyan of the UAE, played a crucial role in fostering the idea of closer cooperation among the Arab states of the Persian Gulf, laying the groundwork for the formation of the Gulf Cooperation Council.

 The members' shared vision for regional unity, security, and economic integration led to the official establishment of the GCC in 1981, strengthening the collective power and influence of the Gulf countries.
 The charter was signed in Arabic in Abu Dhabi, United Arab Emirates, on 21 Rajab 1401 on the Islamic calendar (corresponding to 25 May 1981 on the Gregorian calendar).

 The signatory states on the founding document are the only current members of the GCC.
 An economic agreement between the countries of the Gulf Cooperation Council was signed on 11 November 1981 in Abu Dhabi, UAE.
 These countries are often referred to as "the GCC states".